-This increased infection will require the use of antibiotics in more ways and, as we’ve seen the antibiotics could pass into milk that is then absorbed into your body.
+This increased infection will require the use of antibiotics that could pass into milk which is then absorbed into your body.

 Bonus: A2 Protein Milk

-The protein most people react to is the A1 protein that is found in milk.
+The protein most people react to is the A1 protein found in milk.

 Some companies are now beginning to sell milk that doesn’t include any A1 proteins, and it comes from cows that only produce A2 proteins.

-This change could make the milk more digestible and allow you to still enjoy all the taste and nutritional value of a good glass.
+This change could make the milk more digestible and allow you to still enjoy all the taste and nutritional value.

-If you’ve found that cutting lactose out doesn’t eliminate your milk reactions it could be that you are susceptible to a specific kind of protein known as casein, which is found within dairy foods.
+If you’ve found that cutting lactose out doesn’t eliminate your adverse milk reactions, perhaps you are susceptible to a specific kind of protein known as casein, which is found in dairy foods.

 Many brands make use of milk that contains high levels of casein A1, a protein that can cause discomfort in those who are allergic or sensitive to this protein.

-If you suffer from lactose intolerance or have a family member or friend who suffers from it, you’re now equipped with all the information needed for making an educated choice on the best milk that is lactose-free.
+If you suffer from lactose intolerance or have a family member or friend who suffers from it, you’re now equipped with information needed to make an educated choice on the best lactose-free milk.

-Make sure you look for products that have lactase enzymes and have added vitamins D and A and are derived from organically-raised cows and are certified Grade A and do not contain growth hormones.
+Make sure you look for products that have lactase enzymes and have added vitamins D and A, are derived from organically-raised cows, are certified Grade A, and do not contain growth hormones.